Objective

 Operating Systems / Platforms

-Here I include the hardware and software platforms on which
+Here I include the hardware and software platforms on which everything runs, including “virtual” platforms implemented on top of other environments.

 - Hardware Platforms: Intel-based PC (from 8086 ISA through current technology, including PC104(+)), Motorola 68k-based Macintosh, PowerPC-based Macintosh, Sun SPARC-based workstations (5, 20, Ultra), Palm, Sony Clié, custom embedded platforms